ppone/docs/integrations/cardknox.md

 ## Setup

-Connecting USAePay is a straightforward process.
-Follow these steps to start accepting payments through USAePay in minutes.
-These steps assume you already have a USAePay account.
+Connecting Cardknox is a straightforward process.
+Follow these steps to start accepting payments through Cardknox in minutes.
+These steps assume you already have a Cardknox account.

 1. From the Invoiced dashboard go to **Settings** &rarr; **Payments**.

 2. Click **Setup** on the payment method you want to accept.

-3. Select **USAePay** as the payment gateway.
+3. Select **Cardknox** as the payment gateway.

-4. Click **Connect to USAePay**.
+4. Click **Connect to Cardknox**.

-5. Enter in your USAePay **Merchant Key** and **Merchant PIN** and click **Save**.
+5. Enter in your Cardknox **Key** and click **Save**.
 Then click **Enable** and the payment method you selected should be enabled.

 ## Client Workflow